Dr. James Orr

 University of Oxford, UK, 2021 - 2024

-I worked in Dr. Michelle Jackson’s aquatic ecology research group on the project: “Cumulative impacts of multiple stressors: improving temporal and biological realism”.
-I used ecological theory, freshwater mesocosm experiments, ecological modelling, and synthesis approaches to study multiple stressor impacts, with a particular focus on the temporal dynamics of stressors.
+I worked in Dr. Michelle Jackson’s aquatic ecology research group for three years.
+I used ecological theory, freshwater mesocosm experiments, ecological modelling, and synthesis approaches to study global change impacts across multiple spatial scales, with a particular focus on the temporal dynamics of stressors.

 PhD in Theoretical Ecology